openhab/openhab-docs/_addons_bindings/zwave/doc/mcohome/mh9co2wd_0_0.md

 ### Sensor (temperature)

+Indicates the current temperature

 The ```sensor_temperature``` channel supports the ```Number``` item and is in the ```Temperature``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (relative humidity)

+Indicates the current relative humidity

 The ```sensor_relhumidity``` channel supports the ```Number``` item and is in the ```Humidity``` category.
 This is a read only channel so will only be updated following state changes from the device.

 ### Sensor (CO2)

+Indicates the CO2 level

 The ```sensor_co2``` channel supports the ```Number``` item.
 This is a read only channel so will only be updated following state changes from the device.

 ### Alarm (CO2)

+Indicates if the carbon dioxide alarm is triggered

 The ```alarm_co2``` channel supports the ```Switch``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.